 \section{Introduction}

 Optimal portfolio and consumption via utility maximization has always been one of the core research topics in quantitative finance.
-Starting from the seminal works \cite{Merton69} and \cite{Mert1971JET}, a large amount of subsequent research can be found in the literature by considering various incomplete market models, trading constraints, risk factors and etc. One notable research direction is to refine the measurement of consumption performance by encoding the impact of past consumption behavior.
-The \textit{so-called} addictive habit formation preference recommends that the utility may be generated by the difference between the current consumption rate and the historical weighted average of the past consumption control.
+Starting from the seminal works \cite{Merton69} and \cite{Mert1971JET}, a large amount of studies can be found in the literature by considering various incomplete market models, trading constraints, risk factors, etc. One notable research direction is to refine the measurement of consumption performance by encoding the impact of past consumption behavior.
+The so-called addictive habit formation preference recommends that the utility shall be generated by the difference between the current consumption rate and the historical weighted average of the past consumption.
 In addition, the infinite marginal utility mandates the addictive habit formation constraint that the consumption level needs to stay above the habit formation level, representing that the agent's standard of living can never be compromised.
-Along this direction, fruitful research outcomes can be found in various complete and incomplete market models, see among \cite{constantinides1990habit}, \cite{DZ92}, \cite{schroder2002}, \cite{Munk08}, \cite{EK09}, \cite{Yu15}, \cite{Yu17}, \cite{YY22}, \cite{Bah2022}, \cite{Bo22} and references therein.
+Along this direction, fruitful results can be found in various market models, see among \cite{constantinides1990habit}, \cite{DZ92}, \cite{schroder2002}, \cite{Munk08}, \cite{EK09}, \cite{Yu15}, \cite{Yu17}, \cite{YY22}, \cite{Bah2022}, \cite{Bo22}, \cite{Bah2023} and references therein.